vatsjijj/PLDevTable/README.md

 Inactive is not a negative thing.
 It means I ***fully expect*** continued commits to the given language.
 Dead means I do ***NOT*** expect any updates to the given language.

 Inactive means that the repository hasn't been committed to in around a month, dead means a year/archived.
-A question mark means I cannot figure some given thing out with confidence, or that there is not an official implementation yet.
+A question mark means I cannot figure some given thing out with confidence.
+None means that there is not an official implementation yet.
 Some author names are Discord usernames, I apologize!

 If I get something wrong you can open up a GH issue (do not DM me on Discord about this, please) and I'll get right to it. <3